 Company C was heavily involved in the closing of the last gap of the Falaise Pocket.
 They were setup at an intersection in the town of Le Bourg St. Leonard, France.
 There was heavy enemy fire and some members of the Platoon were driven away from their 3” anti-tank guns.
 A German tank was spotted coming out of the woods and Cpl.
 Washabaugh, along with Pfc.
 Francis L. Hunsicker, on their own initiative, fired on the tank and knocked it out.
 For this action, they were both awarded the Silver Star.

 Later that same day, as the platoon moved to support the infantry, there was a need for more small arms ammunition.
 Cpl.
 Washabaugh and Pfc.
 Donald B. Heslop volunteered to go to their half-track, a short distance away, and get the ammunition.
 On returning back to the battle line following the same route they had taken before, they went through a hedgerow and encountered a German patrol.
 They were immediately taken prisoner.
 Within a few days, maybe at the most a couple of weeks, Cpl.
 Washabaugh and Pfc.
 Heslop were separated and never heard from, or saw, each other again.
 Cpl.
 Washabaugh was eventually taken to Stalag III C located in Drewitzime, northeast of Kustrin, Poland.
-Sometime in early April, 1945, the Russian Army liberated the POW camp.
+On January 31,1945, Stalag III C was overrun by Russian tanks.
+The G.I’s found their way across Poland to Odessa, Russia.
+Soon, they boarded one of two British ships bound for the United States.
 Bert started a 60 day furlough and returned to his mother’s home in Calistoga, California, on May 1, 1945.
 He was discharged from the Army at Camp Roberts, California, September 16, 1945.

 Post Service: Bert returned to his career with PG&E and married Lois on May 7, 1945.
 The couple lived in Fresno, CA, where they had one son, Dwight, born May 13, 1946.
 His greatest loves were being in the outdoors, fly fishing and photography.
 Bert passed away January 26, 1953, and is buried in Belmont Memorial Park, Fresno, CA.